COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 | Many requests for different services need to pass through the API gateway.
 Response time needs to be optimal according the the measures in the quality attribute. | Add a second API gateway instance and use a load balancer to spread the load. | Increases the complexity of the system and adds a bit of latancy. |

 **NRF Test:**
 - Test system responsiveness with 500 concurrent users.
+- Test that error rate is less than 0.1% when subjected to a load of 500 concurrent users.
 - Test that the response time is within 1s.

 **500 Concurrent Users**
 ![Screenshot of server maintaining efficiency with 500 concurrent users](./img/500-concurrent-users-diagram.png) In this image you can see a test ran using 500 virtual users sending 266700 requests over a time period of 10min to the staging server.
 Two GET requests where sent namely, /xp and the loading of the landing page, since they are the most used endpoints for normal users.
 0% Errors and 0% Failures where achieved with a 95th percentile response time of 1,381 second.
+This tests both point 3 and 4 of NFR 2.

 **Response Time**
 ![Time it takes a xp transaction to apply to a user](./img/xp-given-to-user-in-less-than-one-second-img.png)